 The definition of compostable plastic requires that they yield biomass and other components at a rate comparable to the rate of any other compost.

-And they must leave no other visible or distinguishable residue, toxic or otherwise.
+What’s more, they must leave no other visible or distinguishable residue, toxic or otherwise.

 The Society of the Plastics Industry, the industry’s trade association, has recently released a definition of “bioplastics” as “partially or fully biobased and/or biodegradable.”

 It intends to simplify the term so that the public can more easily understand the industry’s commitment to waste reduction and sustainability.

 Biobased means that the feedstock to make bioplastic comes from plants (or less commonly, animals), and not fossil fuels.